primeoss/jito-solana-sniper-bot/README.md

+## Introducing a Comprehensive Sniper Bot
-Introducing a comprehensive sniper bot tailored for trading Solana meme coins using the Jito protocol.
-This bot enables users to purchase new tokens and automatically sell them at predetermined profit margins.
-It simplifies trading by executing tasks that would typically be performed manually.
+This sniper bot is designed for trading Solana meme coins using Jito.
+It automates the buying and selling of new tokens at set profit margins, simplifying the trading process by handling tasks usually done manually.

-Why Choose This Bot?
+### Why Choose This Bot?
-I have dedicated months to developing and refining this bot, experimenting with various strategies to ensure profitability.
-My personal journey with this bot has seen my investments grow from 5 SOL to 17 SOL in just three weeks.
-While initial trials led to a loss of 10 SOL, these experiences were crucial in perfecting the bot's performance and speed.
-Users can easily customize strategies by modifying the .env file.
-Compared to other bots in the market, mine offers faster transaction capabilities through Jito, providing a competitive edge.
-This bot is affordable for newcomers and charges a minimal transaction fee of 0.1% on buys and sells, plus a licensing fee that supports ongoing enhancements and updates.
+I've spent months developing and refining this bot, employing various strategies to ensure its profitability.
+Through rigorous testing, my investments grew from 5 SOL to 17 SOL in just three weeks.
+Initial trials led to a loss of 10 SOL, but these were instrumental in perfecting the bot's functionality and speed.
+Customize your strategies easily by editing the .env file.
+This bot offers faster transactions with Jito, outperforming other bots on the market.
+It's affordably priced for newcomers, with a minimal transaction fee of 0.1% on buys/sells plus a licensing fee to fund further development.

-Features:
-Buying Options:

-Quote Currency: Supports SOL/WSOL/USDC.
+### Features
+**Buying Options:**
+- **Quote Currency:** Support for SOL/WSOL/USDC.
-Quote Amount: Configurable sniping amount.
+- **Quote Amount:** Set your desired sniping amount.
-Max Buy Retries: Adjustable attempts for purchase execution.
-Selling Options:
+- **Max Buy Retries:** Control over purchase attempts.

+**Selling Options:**
-Auto-Sell: Toggle for automatic or manual selling.
+- **Auto-Sell:** Toggle between automatic and manual selling.
-Max Sell Retries: Configurable selling attempts.
+- **Max Sell Retries:** Adjustable selling attempts.
-Auto-Sell Delay: Delay setting in milliseconds for timed selling.
+- **Auto-Sell Delay:** Set delay in milliseconds.
-Price Check Interval & Duration: Settings for monitoring price movements and profit or loss.
+- **Price Check Interval & Duration:** Monitor price movements and P&L.
-Profit Targets: Define first and second profit-taking points, and specify token amounts to sell at these targets.
-Stop Loss: Set a threshold for automatic selling to minimize losses.
+- **Profit Targets:** Define and manage profit-taking points.
+- **Stop Loss:** Minimize losses by setting a loss threshold.
-Sell Slippage: Adjust slippage rate to optimize buy timing and protection.
+- **Sell Slippage:** Optimize buy timing and protection.

-Token Filters:
+**Token Filters:**

-Use Snipe List: Option to utilize a custom token sniping list.
+- **Use Snipe List:** Opt to use a custom list for token sniping.
-Snipe List Refresh Interval: Frequency of list updates.
-Token Checks: Verify if a token's mint is renounced, mutable, or if the liquidity pool (LP) is burned.
-General Settings:
+- **Snipe List Refresh Interval:** Determine how often to refresh your list.
+- **Token Checks:** Check token attributes like renounced mint, mutability, or if LP is burned.

+**General Settings:**
-Single Token Sniping: Choice to focus on one token at a time.
+- **Single Token Sniping:** Choose to focus on one token at a time.
-Block Engine URL: Select the optimal server location for performance.
+- **Block Engine URL:** Optimize performance by selecting the best server location.
-Jito Integration: Configuration for Jito fees and keys.
+- **Jito Integration:** Manage Jito fees and keys.

-Future Plans:
+### Future Plans
-I am actively working to expand the bot’s capabilities, including the development of a web interface and the addition of support for other blockchains like BASE, DEGEN, and TON.
-Currently, this bot is optimized for the Solana blockchain.
+Active development is underway to enhance the bot's capabilities, including a web interface and support for additional blockchains like BASE, DEGEN, and TON.
+Currently, the bot is optimized for the Solana blockchain.

-Contact:
+### Contact
+Interested in this sniper bot or have questions?
+Reach out via:
+- **Telegram:** @primeoss
+- **Email:** prime@oss.one

-If you're interested in leveraging this sniper bot for your trading needs, or if you have any inquiries, please reach out via Telegram: @primeoss or email at: prime@oss.one Your support will enable further improvements and the expansion of its functionalities.
+Your support enables continuous improvements and the expansion of functionalities.